mitchell-brooks/excelart/README.md

 ### Web

 For Excel online and Office 365, sideloading an Add-In is quite simple.
-Just follow the instructions below to add upload the manifest file.
+Just follow the instructions below to upload the manifest and enable the Add-In.

 [Manually sideload an add-in to Office on the web](https://learn.microsoft.com/en-us/office/dev/add-ins/testing/sideload-office-add-ins-for-testing#manually-sideload-an-add-in-to-office-on-the-web)